MPF’s Linden Prairie. Photo: R. S. Kinnerson

 About the Missouri Prairie Foundation

-Our mission: The mission of the Missouri Prairie Foundation (MPF) is to protect and restore prairie and other native grassland communities through acquisition, management, education, and research; to promote the use of native plants through its Grow Native! program and supports the identification and control of invasive plant species through its Missouri Invasive Plant Council.
+Our mission: The mission of the Missouri Prairie Foundation (MPF) is to protect and restore prairie and other native grassland communities through land acquisition, management, education, and research; to promote the use of native plants through its Grow Native! program; and to support the control of invasive plants through its administration of the Missouri Invasive Plant Council.
 Read more about our Vision and Mission.